dilettagoglia/dilettagoglia/README.md

 ### Hi there 👋

-I'm a mastre degree student in Artificial Intelligence at University of Pisa.
+I'm a Master Degree student in Artificial Intelligence at University of Pisa.

 <!--
 **dilettagoglia/dilettagoglia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.